PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 So,  the skeleton of the surface mesh would consist of all the edges in the mesh, expressible as the incidence relation  ``(1,0)``.

-Note that the `skeleton` method constructs a derived mesh: the incidence relations in the column of the above table are therefore defined for related, but separate, meshes.
+Note that the `skeleton` function constructs a derived mesh: the incidence relations in the column of the above table are therefore defined for related, but separate, meshes.

 ### Incidence relations ``(d,d-1)``